Sally Macintyre

 Dame Sarah Jane Macintyre DBE FRSE FMedSci (born 1949), known as Sally Macintyre, is a British medical sociologist.
 She is a professor emerita (formerly professor of social and public health sciences) at the University of Glasgow.

-In 1998 she was awarded an OBE for services to medical sociology, and in 2006 she was awarded a CBE for services to social science.
-In 2011 she was awarded a DBE for services to science.
+In 1998 she was appointed an OBE for services to medical sociology, and in 2006 she was advanced to CBE for services to social science.
+In 2011 she was further promoted to DBE for services to science.
 In 2013 she was one of 12 women to receive the inaugural 'Engineering and Physical Sciences' Suffrage Science award.

 Background and education

-Sally Jane Macintyre was born in Edinburgh, Scotland.
+Sarah Jane Macintyre was born in Edinburgh, Scotland.
 Her father, Angus Macintyre, was the then rector of St James's Scottish Episcopal Church, Leith.
 Her mother, Evelyn Macintyre, had trained as a nurse and midwife in Oxford before the war.
 When she was 2, the family moved to Trinity College, Glenalmond in Perthshire (now Glenalmond College) where her father was chaplain until 1967.

 Macintyre was schooled at home until the age of 10, when she went to Morrison's Academy, Crieff, for two years.
 From the ages of 12–16 she went to the Nesta Brooking School of Ballet in London, where she undertook classical ballet training.
 Having not reached the required height to join a classical ballet company, she went to Chichester College of Further Education to obtain university entrance qualifications.

 Macintyre read social theory and administration at the University of Durham, as a member of St Aidan's College, graduating in 1970.
 She then did an MSc in sociology as applied to medicine at Bedford College, London, and was awarded a distinction in this degree in 1971.
 She undertook a part-time PhD while working as a research fellow at the University of Aberdeen, on the topic of decision-making processes following premarital conception, the degree being awarded in 1976.